Titanic (1997 film): Accolades

 At the Golden Globes, Titanic won Best Motion Picture – Drama, Best Director, Best Original Score, and Best Original Song.
 Winslet and Stuart were also nominated.
-At the 70th Academy Awards, Titanic garnered fourteen Academy Award nominations, tying the record set in 1950 by Joseph L. Mankiewicz's All About Eve and won eleven: Best Picture (the second film about the Titanic to win that award, after 1933's Cavalcade), Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound (Gary Rydstrom, Tom Johnson, Gary Summers, Mark Ulano), Best Sound Effects Editing, Best Original Dramatic Score, Best Original Song.
+At the 70th Academy Awards, Titanic garnered fourteen Academy Award nominations, tying the record set in 1950 by Joseph L. Mankiewicz's All About Eve and won eleven: Best Picture (the second film about the Titanic to win that award, after 1933's Cavalcade), Best Director, Best Art Direction, Best Cinematography, Best Visual Effects, Best Film Editing, Best Costume Design, Best Sound (Gary Rydstrom, Tom Johnson, Gary Summers, Mark Ulano), Best Sound Effects Editing, Best Original Dramatic Score, and Best Original Song.
 Winslet, Stuart and the make-up artists were nominated, but lost to Helen Hunt in As Good as It Gets, Kim Basinger in L.A.
-Confidential and Men in Black.
+Confidential, and Men in Black respectively.
 Titanic was the second film to receive eleven Academy Awards, after Ben-Hur (1959).
 The Lord of the Rings: The Return of the King matched the record in 2004.
 In 2017, La La Land would tie the record for having the most Academy Award nominations.
+The number of nominations would be surpassed by Sinners in 2026.

 Titanic won the 1997 Academy Award for Best Original Song, as well as four Grammy Awards for Record of the Year, Song of the Year, Best Song Written Specifically for a Motion Picture or Television, and Best Female Pop Vocal Performance.
 The soundtrack became the best-selling primarily orchestral soundtrack of all time, spending sixteen weeks at number-one in the United States, and was certified diamond for over eleven million copies sold in the United States alone.
 It was also the best-selling album of 1998 in the US.
 "My Heart Will Go On" won the Grammy Awards for Best Song Written Specifically for a Motion Picture or for Television.

 Titanic also won various awards outside the United States, including the Awards of the Japanese Academy as the Best Foreign Film of the Year.
 It eventually won nearly ninety awards and had an additional forty-seven nominations from various award-giving bodies around the world.
 The book about the making of the film was at the top of The New York Times bestseller list for several weeks, "the first time that such a tie-in book had achieved this status".

 Titanic has appeared on the American Film Institute's award-winning 100 Years ... series six times.